xsdk-project/MathPackagesTraining2023/pages/session_synopses.md

 data-sparse matrix approximation, where a matrix is hierarchically partitioned in sub-blocks, which are compressed using low-rank approximations.
-Such a hierarchical matrix approximation allows for linear algebra operation that are much more efficient than the traditional O(n^3) dense linear algebra operations, such as LU decomposition or matrix-matrix multiplication, while also reducing memory usage.
+Such a hierarchical matrix approximation allows for linear algebra operations that are much more efficient than the traditional O(n^3) dense linear algebra operations, such as LU decomposition or matrix-matrix multiplication, while also reducing memory usage.
 We then show how STRUMPACK uses such hierarchical matrix approximation to construct efficient preconditioners based on approximate sparse LU factorization.

-* Session 1 (10:30am-11:30am) includes a hands-on demo session with SuperLU.
+* Session 1 (11:15am-11:45am) includes a hands-on demo session with SuperLU.
-* Session 2 (11:45am-12:45pm) has a hands-on demo session with STRUMPACK.
+* Session 2 (11:45am-12:15pm) has a hands-on demo session with STRUMPACK.
-* Session 4 (3:40pm-4:30pm) includes a Q&A session (no hands-on).
+* Session 3 (12:15pm-12:30pm) includes a Q&A session (no hands-on).

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>